 Leverage is using a tool, or lever, to effect a great gain with relatively little effort.
 In the U.S. economy, leverage is using debt to increase profit.
 It can turbocharge reward, but it's also highly risky.
 For that reason, leverage increases volatility.

 You can buy stocks, government bonds, and other approved securities on margin.
-That means you borrow up to 50% of the security's price from your brokerage firm, a 2:1 leverage ratio.
+You borrow up to 50 percent of the security's price from your brokerage firm, a 2:1 leverage ratio.
 Before you can do that, you've got to set up a margin account with at least $2,000 in it.

 The advantage is that you can use all the money in your account plus the borrowed funds to buy the stock.
 The money in your account gives you the leverage, through the loan, to buy more stock than you could on your own.